 Exam Access Arrangements, Reasonable Adjustments and Special Consideration

-In England, the responsibility for access arrangements for exams typically falls to the school's Special Educational Needs Coordinator (SENCo) and the exam officer.
+In England, the responsibility for access arrangements for exams typically falls to the school's Special Educational Needs Coordinator (SENCO) and the exam officer.
 They work together to ensure that students who require additional support, such as extra time or special equipment, receive the necessary accommodations.
 They are responsible for gathering evidence and submitting applications for Access Arrangements, Reasonable Adjustments and Special Consideration.

 The Joint Council for Qualifications (JCQ) provides the regulations and guidelines that schools and exam centres must follow for these arrangements: Access Arrangements, Reasonable Adjustments and Special Consideration - JCQ Joint Council for Qualifications.

-For Key Stage 1 and 2 assessments, the Standards and Testing Agency (STA) oversees access arrangements: Standards and Testing Agency (GOV.UK)
+For Key Stage 1 and 2 assessments, the Standards and Testing Agency (STA) oversees access arrangements: Standards and Testing Agency

 Access Arrangements are pre-examination adjustments, based on evidence of need and normal way of working.
 Access Arrangements fall into two categories: some arrangements are delegated to centres, others require prior approval by the exam body